-“General transcription pays well in comparison to most work at home jobs,” says Mills.
+Pay for transcription jobs can vary.
+“General transcription pays well in comparison to most work-at-home jobs,” says Mills.
 “The least I’ve made per hour is $15.
 But I often make $25 per hour or more.
 Those who specialize in legal can make an even higher wage per hour.”

-The exact amount you earn as a transcriptionist will depend on the company you’re working for, how much work is available, and of course your speed and skill level.
+The exact amount you earn as a transcriptionist will depend on the company you’re working for, how much work is available and your speed and skill level.